integrateddefense/lab_infra/docs/Bootstrap Node/setup.md

 Note on AlmaLinux images: there are three options.
 - Boot is the bare minimum needed to install the OS, and requires internet access to get the rest of the necessary packages.
 - DVD is the full set of packages and repositories; great for offline installs or air-gapped environments, but may introduce unnecessary packages.
-- Minimal (the version used in this environment) is just enough to get the OS running and functioning correctly, with the assumptrion that anything more detailed will be downloaded separately via `dnf`.
+- Minimal (the version used in this environment) is just enough to get the OS running and functioning correctly, with the assumption that anything more detailed will be downloaded separately via `dnf`.

 Once you've got all of the ISOs on your bootstrap node, move them to /var/lib/vs/template/iso - this will make sure your ISOs are available through the UI as well.
 - If you want to use a different path, go to /etc/pve/storage.cfg and change the `path` variable under the `dir: local` block.